DracoBlue/payload-firestore-adapter/README.md

   - [ ] test/helpers/snapshot.ts (the way to store and restore snapshots)
   - [ ] test/helpers/reset.ts (the way to empty the databases)

+## Technical differences

+* "like" query
+  * Firestore does not support like queries with wild card.
+Thus we convert it into a prefix search.
+* "contains" query
+  * Firestore cannot do "contains" queries.
+Thus we convert it into a prefix search.

 ## License